ryan-mcclue/ryan-mcclue/src/knowledge.md

 A good rule of thumb is to pick hardware with at least twice the resources (RAM, flash, CPU cycles etc) you estimate will be required.

-Often case thinking about what peripherals can be multiplexed to get more I/O pins.
+Often case thinking about what peripherals can be multiplex/charlieplex to get more I/O pins.
 I/O lines typically either control lines (SPI), IRQ line and power control line (for proper sequencing) Most I/Os don't involve a lot of CPU time:
 - IRQ or status I/Os polled a few times a second